-Teaching Areas: Directing, Acting
+Teaching Areas: Directing, Shakespeare

-Date of Hire: August 2003Biography
+Date of Hire: August 2003

-Karen is a proud ensemble member of Chicago’s iconoclastic, cutting-edge A Red Orchid Theatre Ensemble (www.aredorchidtheatre.org) where she has directed the world premiere of The Opponent by Brett Neveu, The Nether by Jennifer Haley, Solstice by British playwright Zinnie Harris, the Chicago premier of Paul Mullin’s Louis Slotin Sonata, the Chicago premier of Blasted by Sarah Kane, the Chicago premier of Mr. Kolpert by German playwright David Gieselmann and the US premier of Gagarin's Way by Scottish playwright Gregory Burke.
+Karen is a proud ensemble member of Chicago’s iconoclastic, cutting-edge A Red Orchid Theatre in Chicago (www.aredorchidtheatre.org) where she has directed The Nether, Brett Neveu’s The Opponent in both Chicago for its world premiere and off-Broadway in New York at the 59E59 Theatre.
+Other Red Orchid credits include Solstice by Zinnie Harris, the Chicago premier of Paul Mullin’s Louis Slotin Sonata, the Chicago premiere of Blasted by notorious British playwright Sarah Kane, the Chicago premiere of Mr. Kolpert by German playwright David Gieselmann and the US premiere of Gagarin's Way by Scottish playwright Gregory Burke.

 Her other recent Chicago area work includes a production of the world premiere of Alias Grace at Rivendell Theatre Ensemble, A Number at Backstage Theatre Company, the US premiere of Roddy Doyle’s War at Seanachai Theatre Company, the Midwest premiere of Sam Shepard's The God of Hell at the Next Theatre in Evanston and a staged reading of Susan Nussbaum's Crippled Sisters for world renowned Goodman Theatre's New Play Series.